jnsbndgz/spawner-pickaxe/README.md

-# ⛏ Spawner Pickaxe Addon ️
+# ⛏ Spawner Pickaxe Plugin ️

-This Slimefun4 addon introduces a Spawner Pickaxe into the game that can pick up spawners.
+This plugin introduces a Spawner Pickaxe into the game that can pick up spawners.

 ## 📝 Requirements
 - WildStacker